-AnalyticDB for PostgreSQL instance types are determined by the following parameters:
+The specifications of an AnalyticDB for PostgreSQL instance are determined by the following parameters:

 - Storage Type

-This parameter is used to determine whether the storage media is SSD or HDD.
-The differences between the two storage types are as follows:
+This parameter specifies whether to use SSD or HDD storage.
+The differences between these two types of storage media are as follows:

 - High-performance SSD storage: provides better I/O capabilities and higher analysis performance.

 - High-capacity HDD storage: provides larger storage capacity at a lower cost.

 AnalyticDB for PostgreSQL uses the massively parallel processing (MPP) architecture.
 In this architecture, each instance is composed of multiple nodes and each node functions as a partition.
 The following table describes the specifications available for each node.

 Storage type Number of cores per node Memory size Valid storage space Total dual-copy storage space Description High-performance SSD storage 1 8 GB 80 GB 160 GB This specification is ideal if the number of concurrent queries is less than 5 and the number of nodes ranges from 4 to 64.
 High-performance SSD storage 4 32 GB 320 GB 640 GB This is the specification recommended for high-performance SSD storage.
 It supports 8 to 4,096 nodes.
 High-capacity HDD storage 2 16 GB 1 TB 2 TB This specification supports 4 to 32 nodes.
 It is ideal if the number of concurrent queries is less than 5 and the number of nodes is less than 8.
 High-capacity HDD storage 4 32 GB 2 TB 4 TB This is the specification recommended for high-capacity HDD storage.
 It supports 8 to 4,096 nodes.

 An instance consists of up to 4,096 nodes.
 In the MPP architecture, each node is a partition used to store and process a part of the data on that instance.
 You can add nodes to increase the storage capacity and maintain a stable query response time.